 enough for 24 cupcakes (and lots of "tasting"!)

-250g mascarpone cheese (homemade if you are feeling adventurous!)
+250g mascarpone cheese (at room temperature, homemade if you are feeling adventurous!)

 1 cup soft brown sugar